rplbc/wp-quick-theme/README.md

 # Quick

 Quick is a minimal WordPress theme starter that provides a straightforward setup for building custom WordPress themes.
-It includes support for TypeScript and TailwindCSS.
+It includes support for TypeScript, AlpineJS, and TailwindCSS.

 ## Usage